Sustainability Studies Elective Group

 NOTE: Students who have received credit for BIOL 208 or for this topic under a BIOL 298 number may not take this course for credit.

-NOTE: Students registered in a Biology program may not take this course for credit towards their Biology program but may take it towards the Minor in Sustainability Studies.
+NOTE: Students registered in a Biology program may not take this course for credit towards their Biology program but may take it towards the Sustainability Studies Elective Group.

 The current state of biodiversity around the world and the forces that affect this diversity are the main focus of this course.
 It addresses the origins of this diversity, the advantages of variability in the environment for human life, and the contemporary challenges to this diversity.
 This course is intended to emphasize holistic thinking and system analysis.